doublesymmetry/react-native-track-player/docs/Background-Mode.md

 permalink: /background/
 ---

+React Native Track Player supports playing audio while your app is in the background on all supported platforms.

 ## Android
-The background support works right out of the box, and it will keep playing even after the app is closed.
-If that is not the desired behavior and you only want to play when the app is open, you can disable it with the `stopWithApp` property in `updateOptions`:
+Background audio playback works right out of the box.
+By default, the audio will keep playing even after the app is closed.
+If that is not the desired behavior and you want the audio to stop playing when the app is closed, you can disable it with the `stopWithApp` property in `updateOptions`:

 ```js
 TrackPlayer.updateOptions({